Dina Nagar: Ecology

 The changes in ecology system are inevitable, consequences of development process.
 The denudation of forests due to increasing population, urbanization industrialization have accelerated the process of environmental degradation in the town.
 Therefore, preservation of the ecology is one of the most important goals of the town planning.
 The vegetation varies in the town depending on the soil, topography and elevation.
-In the Plain, large scale of afforestation has been under taken by the forest department.
+In the Plain, large scale of afforestation has been undertaken by the forest department.
 Where water facilities are available, Shisham, mulberry, eucalyptus and poplar are being planted.
 Besides mango and mulberry, other fruit trees cultivated in the town include orange, Kinnow Lemon tree etc.

 Hydrology

 The ground water in this region is suitable for irrigation and domestic uses.
 The sub soil water depth ranges from 5 to 8 meters in most part of the town.
-Due to 'Dhusi bandh'| and stepped floods the water table has gone very low.
+Due to 'Dhusi bandh'(Embankment)and stepped floods the water table has gone very low.